jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

     - Nevron P/T buffs
     - Ability to put out Nevron tokens automatically every upkeep
     - A Nevron tutoring ability
- - NOTE: This is not the Clea Planeswalker so Francois does not have affinity towards it.
-Nothing in the actual game suggests Francois has any affection towards Clea's painted counterpart.
+ - NOTE: This is not the Clea Planeswalker so François does not have affinity towards it.
+Nothing in the actual game suggests François has any affection towards Clea's painted counterpart.
  - 13/10/2025: Removed Devoid.
  - 26/10/2025: Replaced tutoring with a Nevron sac to draw a card.
  - 2/11/2025: Reduced Nevron buff from +2/+2 to +1/+1